rachayita/OpsNotes/rust/rust.md

 x += 1;       // error: cannot assign to x because it is borrowed assert_eq!(*p, 42);  // if you take out the assignment, this is true
 ```
+## Resource Aquisition Is Initialization (RAII)
+- memeory allocation and deallocation are tied to lifetime of objects
+  - when an object is created memory is allocated, freed when destroyed
+  - ensures automatic memory allocation and deallocation
+- every piece of memory has exactly one owner in rust
+  - prevent issues like dangling pointers
+- ownership can be transferred or moved between variables
+- borrowing and referencing rules with/out mutability
+  - prevents accidental modification of data
+    - that was assumed constant by another part of program

 ## lifetime
 - name for a region of code that some reference must be valid for